akhilpthekkelanji/plotter/README.md

   -x, --xval            Every x value in the input file will be shown on x-axis.
 By default, the program decides the points to be displayed on the axes.

-  -t, --transpose       take transpose of excel sheet
+  -t, --transpose       Take transpose of excel sheet

-  -i, --inside			show legends inside plot, by default it is shown outside the plot
+  -i, --inside			Show legends inside plot, by default it is shown outside the plot

   -f FILE, --file FILE  Eath to input excel file
 ```